 Best Text Messaging Practices

 - Get permission from your candidates before texting.
-Getting permission should always be the first thing you do when sending out a recruiting text message to job candidates.
 Ask for their consent before the interview process starts.
 Let them know how frequently you will send messages and what information they can expect from you.

 - Pay attention to the timing of your messages.
 Sending a recruiting text message at the right time will also have a significant impact on success rates.
-A study found that 14% of job-seekers 14% of job-seekers don’t like to receive text messages outside of business hours.
-They also viewed recruiters who sent messages outside these hours as unprofessional.
+A study found that 14% of job-seekers 14% of job-seekers think receiving text messages outside of business hours is unprofessional.
 For most respondents, the best time to receive a recruiting text message was between 8 am and 12 pm.

 You’ll be able to track the performance and quickly tell what’s working and what isn’t.
 Text messaging services will also allow you to filter out unqualified candidates.
 You can accomplish this by setting up automatic text messages that ask standard job application questions.
 Based on the answers you get, you can determine whether a potential candidate is a good fit for the role.

-The SMS templates shown below are a good starting point for your text messaging campaigns.
-You can also modify each one of them to fit your brand voice and perform tests to see how each one performs.
-Once you find a winning template, add it to your text automation software to send it out to your job candidates.● Job interview invitation
+The recruitment message examples shown below are a good starting point for your text message candidate search.
+You can modify each one to fit your brand voice and perform tests to see how each one shows the best results.
+Once you find a winning template, add it to your text automation software to send it out to your job candidates.

 Make It Easy for Candidates to Unsubscribe